Guyanese food is simple, earthy, tasty and comforting.

 Where To Have The Most Delicious Guyanese Food

-There is no doubt that the best Guyanese food is that served by the Backyard Café in Georgetown.
-This is not just a restaurant, it is an overall cultural and social experience.
-A visit can include a tour of the market in the company of the incredible chef, Delven Adams, who takes care to show all the best local ingredients (don’t ask him to cook pasta, though I am sure he can pull out the best arrabbiata sauce if you ask him!) and suggests the best ways to use them.
+If you are in search of the best Guyanese food when visiting Georgetown, head straight to the Backyard Café.
+Meeting Chef Delven Adams is an who takes care to show all the best local ingredients (don’t ask him to cook pasta, though I am sure he can pull out the best arrabbiata sauce if you ask him!) and suggests the best ways to use them.
 Upon request, cooking classes are organized.

-The restaurant is literally located in the chef’s back yard, in a small, cozy and lovely garden where the trendy looking furniture has been made using recycled materials, and passion fruit vines provide much needed shade.
+The restaurant is literally located in the chef’s Delven Adams back yard; in a small, cozy and lovely garden where passion fruit vines provide much needed shade.
+Delven started his home restaurant to revive a neighborhood burdened by crime and made it a point to involve the local community.

 Does food move you to travel?
 Then make sure to read these posts!